 Ballast water rules governing domestic vessels operating on the Great Lakes have been developed by both the Canadian and US governments, although the impact on the fleets is different.
 Generally speaking, Canadian vessels will be required to install BWTS, while the US domestic lakes fleet will either remain exempt or will have more time until this requirement is imposed.
-Canadian ballast water regulations finalized in 2021 and require the Canadian domestic fleet to begin installing systems on vessels, by September 2024 on new vessels and 2030 for older vessels.
+Canadian ballast water regulations finalized in 2021 require the Canadian domestic fleet to begin installing systems on vessels, by September 2024 on new vessels and 2030 for older vessels.
 Algoma is developing plans to address the new Canadian rules.
 While the Company plans to comply with the new rules by installing so-called "type-approved" systems, there are concerns that these systems will not achieve the desired effect due to the different operating parameters of the lakes business (generally faster and more frequent ballasting and de-ballasting) and the recognized challenges with treating the very cold, fresh and, in some cases, turbid water in the Great Lakes.
 While failure to comply with regulations could result in fines and suspension of operating licenses, installation of approved equipment that is subsequently determined to fail to meet the targets for elimination of organisms could also result in the incurrence of further costs in the future.

 Installation of BWTS will require capital investment in future years.
-As there is no mechanism to recover the cost of compliance with ballast water regulations from customers under our standard contract terms, the amount we can recover for these costs (including expected fuel costs to generate the power to run the systems) or to generate a return on the investment cannot currently be determined.
+The Company's standard contract terms provide a mechanism to recover the cost of compliance with ballast water regulations from customers, including expected operating costs to run the systems.